Eri9898/osTicket-Installation/README.md

 <br />
 <img src="https://imgur.com/t2GHOsE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-19. Next you will assign permissions to ost-config.php. osTicket needs permission to write to ost-config.php during setup so that it can access the necessary tools to contnue.
+19. Next you will assign permissions to ost-config.php. osTicket needs permission to write to ost-config.php during setup so that it can access the necessary tools to contnue. so you will change the permissions to allow osTicket to utilize the config file.
 Right click to properties and go to security.
 Click advanced then disable inheritance, click remove all permissions.
 Next click add, click select principle and type everyone and click ok.
 Check box “full control” and apply.
 </p>
 <br />
-20. Instal HeidiSQL so that you can connect to MySQL. https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit
+20. Instal HeidiSQL so that you can connect to MySQL. https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit xxx HeidiSQL is a GUI for MySQL You’ll need it to create, view, and manage the osTicket database in a user friendly way.
 Open the file and install it.
 The app shoud open after install.
 On the bottom left click new, then enter username:Root then password:
 Create a new session, enter username and passowrd.
 </p>